 However, statutory arrangements for funding the deficit mean that the financial position of the Joint Committee remains healthy.
 The deficit on the local government scheme will be made good by increased contributions over the remaining working life of employees, as assessed by the scheme actuary.

 17.6 Local Government Pension Scheme Assets

-Local Government Pension Scheme Assets investments as at 31 December 2016 (full scheme not Central South Consortium element) are comprised as follows at 31 December 2016:
+Local Government Pension Scheme Assets (full scheme not Central South Consortium element) are comprised as follows: